azukaar/Cosmos-Server/readme.md

 ![diag_SN](./diag_SN.png)

-Because every new self-hosted applications re-implement **crucial systems** such as authentication **from scratch** everytime, the **large majority** of them are very succeptible to being **hacked without too much trouble**.
+Additionally, because every new self-hosted applications re-implement **crucial systems** such as authentication **from scratch** everytime, the **large majority** of them are very succeptible to being **hacked without too much trouble**.
 This is very bad because not only Docker containers are not isolated, but they also run as **root** by default, which means it can **easily be used** to offer access to your entire server or even infrastructure.

 Most tools currently used to self-host **not specifically designed to be secure for your scenario**.
 Entreprise tools such as Traefik, NGinx, etc...
 Are designed for different use-cases that assume that the code you are running behind them is **trustworthy**.
 But who knows what server apps you might be running?
 On top of that, a lot of reverse-proxies and security tools lock important security features behind 3 to 4 figures business subscriptions that are not realistic for selfhosting.

-**Even a major application such as Plex** has been **hacked** in the past, and the data of its users has been exposed.
-In fact, the recent LastPass leak happened because a LastPass employee had a Plex server that **wasn't updated to the last version** and was missing an important **security patch**!

-That is the issue Cosmos Server is trying to solve: by providing a secure and robust way to run your self-hosted applications, **you can be sure that your data is safe** and that you can access it without having to worry about your security.

 If you have any further questions, feel free to join our [Discord](https://discord.gg/PwMWwsrwHA)!